HealthInfo Canterbury

 A scan can take from a few minutes to several hours, depending on the type of scan.
 The scans are painless.

 The radioactive material breaks down and leaves your body quickly so your exposure to radiation is kept as low as possible.
-Most nuclear medicine scans use no more radiation than an X-ray.
+Most molecular imaging scans use no more radiation than an X-ray.
 Allergic reactions to the radioactive material are very rare.

-Nuclear medicine therapy uses radioactive material to treat certain diseases or conditions.
-The type and amount of radiation you receive depends on the treatment you're having.
+Radionuclide therapy uses radioactive material to treat certain diseases or conditions.
+The type and amount of radiation you receive depends on the treatment you are having.

 Radioactive iodine therapy is commonly used to treat thyroid cancer and an overactive thyroid (called hyperthyroidism or thyrotoxicosis).

-After surgery for thyroid cancer there may be some thyroid tissue left that the surgeon couldn't remove.
-Nuclear medicine therapy aims to remove the remaining thyroid tissue.
+After surgery for thyroid cancer there may be some thyroid tissue left that the surgeon could not remove.
+Radioactive iodine therapy aims to remove the remaining thyroid tissue.
 For more information, see Radioiodine for thyroid cancer.

-To treat an overactive thyroid, nuclear medicine therapy aims to reduce the amount of overactive thyroid cells.
+To treat an overactive thyroid, Radionuclide therapy aims to reduce the amount of overactive thyroid cells.
 For more information, see Radioiodine treatment for thyrotoxicosis (overactive thyroid).

 HealthInfo recommends the following pages